Zhongxu-Wang/ArtSpeech/README.md

 ## Additional Training Data

-All results in the paper as well as the pre-trained models provided in the repository were trained using the LJSpeech and LibriTTS datasets.
+All results in the paper, as well as the pre-trained models provided in the repository, were trained using the LJSpeech and LibriTTS datasets.

-However, due to the lack of elderly, children, and emotionally rich data in these two datasets, the trained TTS models performed poorly on some data, so we expanded the datasets.
-Here we publish the multi-age, emotionally richer speech data we collected.
+Here we publish the multi-age, emotionally rich speech data we collected.
+I hope this will be useful for future research.